Parikshitdeore/stock-profit-and-loss/README.md

 # Stock-profit-and-loss
-This is a React based App which tells the user the amount of profit or loss and the respective profit or loss percentage which the user has incurred in buying a certain quantity of stocks.
+This is a VanillaJS app which tells the user the amount of profit or loss and the respective profit or loss percentage which the user has incurred in buying a certain quantity of stocks.